sdelgadoc/twitter-bot-as-a-service/README.md

 ```

 Once the Docker image is built, tag the image to prepare for pushing to Google Cloud
->NOTE: [Google Cloud ID] is the ID of the Google Cloud Project we created earlier, in this case "post_tweet"
 ```sh
 docker tag post_tweet:latest gcr.io/[Google Cloud Project ID]/post_tweet
 ```
+* _Note: [Google Cloud Project ID] is the ID of the Google Cloud Project we created earlier, in this case "post_tweet"_

 Push the Docker image to your Google Cloud Container registry:
 ```sh